scottcopus/firefox-cck2-gpo/README.md

 Adds group policy (GPO) support (via registry) to Mike Kaply's Firefox CCK2 customization wizard.
 Includes group policy template ADMX/ADML files.

 This enhancement to CCK2 works by reading group policy settings from all the the registry key values under '*HKLM:\Software\Policies\Mozilla\Firefox*' and merging them into the CCK2 configuration environment.
 Included are group policy template ADMX/ADML files.
 Adding new settings is as simple as creating an equivalent '*cck.config.SETTINGNAME*' registry value (or edit the ADMX/ADML files with those settings) that matches the same '*SETTINGNAME*' inside of CCK2's "*config*" object variable.
-Any '*cck.config.SETTINGNAME*' should override any locally defined '*SETTINGNAME*' within the CCK2's '**cck2.cfg**' file.
+Any '*cck.config.SETTINGNAME*' defined via the GPO (or manually added to the above registry key) should override any locally defined '*SETTINGNAME*' within the CCK2's '**cck2.cfg**' file.

 **Note**: If you need to add any settings that are nested into their own **object** variable (has member/child values), you need to modify the GPO template files to support them.
-For example, if you need to configure the following "network" settings:
+For example, say you need to be able to manage the "network" settings section via a GPO in the following example:

 ```javascript
 var config = {